anthwlock/untrunc/README.md

 ### Help/Support

 If you managed to recover the video, help me to find time to keep working on this software and make other people happy.
-If you didn't write me, I need more corrupted samples to improve the program and I might solve the issue, who knows...
+If you didn't, I need more corrupted samples to improve the program and I might solve the issue, who knows... so write me.

-Donations can be made at my page, http://vcg.isti.cnr.it/~ponchio
+Donations can be made at my page, http://vcg.isti.cnr.it/~ponchio/untrunc.php, and promptly converted into beer.

 Thank you.